 At the roaster level, what is Dilworth Coffee doing to promote sustainability?

 Roasting coffee creates byproducts, and we make every effort to repurpose or recycle any waste that we create.
 As part of that effort, we donate our roasting byproducts to farming programs in our community.
 We have been working with the Farm at Penny Lane in Chatham County.
 We donate our used burlap to their community farming program.
 It’s a great program because the Farm at Penny Lane uses a holistic and sustainable approach to enhance the quality of life for those with mental illness.

 We also work with Paz Farm in Chapel Hill, which is an organic and sustainable community farm, to provide coffee chaff.
 A fine inner layer coating the seed, between the thicker parchment and the bean, chaff is a recurring waste byproduct of roasting.
 The heat of the roasting process converts the bean’s internal moisture into steam causing the skin to heat up and the bean to expand.
 During roasting, the chaff falls off and is removed from the roaster

-Like coffee, chaff contains a high nitrogen content which makes it a valuable product for farming, and each roast produces about 3.2 pounds of chaff.
+Like coffee, chaff contains a high nitrogen content which makes it a valuable product for farming.
 As part of our commitment to consciously create great coffee experiences, I’m very proud that we have found a way to recycle the chaff from every roast instead of tossing it into the dumpster.